Skip to main content

 Illustration showing where the add to monitoring button is located in the e-shop.

-In addition to standards monitoring, you can also receive free periodic information about standards by area of activity.
+In addition to standards monitoring, you can also receive free information about updated standards in your chosen area of activity.

 Information service sends notifications twice a month about new, replaced, and withdrawn standards and standard drafts in your field of interest.
 To join the service, simply register as a user and select your preferred area of activity.

-EVS publishes standards usually twice a month, during the first and third week of each month.
 If you need more information about a particular standard's publication or have any questions, feel free to contact our customer service.

 We're happy to help you stay up to date with the latest standard updates and ensure that you have the most current and relevant information for your work.